nasa/openmct/docs/src/guide/index.md

 all type definitions) in a dependency declaration.

-As a convention, extension categories are given single-word, plural nouns for names within Open MCT Web (e.g. `types`.)
+As a convention, extension categories are given single-word, plural nouns for names within Open MCT (e.g. `types`.)
 This convention is not enforced by the platform in any way.
 For extension categories introduced by external plugins, it is recommended to prefix the extension category with a vendor identifier (or similar) followed by a dot, to avoid collisions.